 - Access to Vedic networks and learning sources

-- Gaining responsibility over ones own learning and training
+- Gaining responsibility for one’s own learning and training

 - Increased self-esteem and higher motivation levels